Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 How should lyophilized peptides be stored for long-term stability?

 Lyophilized peptides should be stored at -20 °C or colder in a sealed, desiccated container protected from light and humidity.
 Under these conditions most research peptides remain stable for 12 to 24 months.
 Storing lyophilized powder at -80 °C can extend stability further for particularly sensitive sequences.
+Always reference the reconstituted stability column in the peptide half-life chart for post-reconstitution storage requirements.

 How long are peptides stable after reconstitution?

 Once reconstituted in bacteriostatic water or sterile saline, most peptides remain stable for 2 to 6 weeks when refrigerated at 2–8 °C. Hydrolytically sensitive peptides such as Sermorelin and AOD-9604 degrade faster and should be used within 2–3 weeks, while stabilized analogs like Semaglutide and Tirzepatide can retain potency for 4–6 weeks.
+These windows are listed in the reconstituted stability column of the peptide half-life chart above.

 Which peptide has the longest half-life on this chart?